ybondarets/pl_calisthenics/README.md

 # pl_calisthenics

-Here i will describe on of the possible ways to create programming language.
+Here i will describe one of the possible ways to create programming language.

 It will be simple language, but i want to try to do it